simonmit/showcar-ui/src/06-components/organisms/spy-navigation/docs/spy-navigation.md

 <h2>Spy Navigation <span class="status refactor">Needs refactoring</span><span class="status js">JS</span></h2> Make sure you always set the target for each navigation link by providing the data-href attribute as shown in the code example below.
-The target element itself needs to be an anchor tag with the name set to the value that you set in the data-href attribute.
+The target element itself needs to be an anchor tag with the `id` set to the value that you set in the data-href attribute.
 The anchor tag defines the start of the section you want to jump to or select when scrolling there.

+Important note: old links with `name` attribute are still valid, but we suggest you to use `id` instead as a HTML5 compatible.

 <script>